 Rubella Prevention Program

 First arrivals at PRASAD Chikitsa’s first rubella vaccination clinic on 8 December 2015.
-Now aware of the importance of being immunised, Hundreds more than the 927 registered flocked to Ganesphuri on the nominated day.
+Now aware of the importance of being immunised, more than the 927 registered flocked to Ganesphuri on the nominated day.
 Those unable to be treated under the pilot grant, registered for the next clinic, often paying 100 Rupees (about $1.50) towards the cost. showing they regard it as a high priority.

 PRASAD’s medical staff and interns from Nair Hospital conduct regular information and question and answer sessions for adolescents at schools and colleges throughout the Valley.
 They seek to empower them by giving accurate information about their bodies and this stage of life, and discouraging high risk behavior.
 Many parents are unable to provide adequate or correct information on these matters.